Create an Auto Invest portfolio on Twino and set it up correctly

 Often investors complain that the Auto Invest function does not work properly.
 Most of the time, the automatic investment function works perfectly, but the settings are too narrow.

 When you create an Auto Invest portfolio, you will see on the right side how many loans matching your settings have been brokered in the last 30 days.

 If Twino shows you that no loans have been referred, take another look at your settings, you may need to adjust your settings.

 What do I do if no loans are available?

 It can happen that at times the demand on Twino is higher than the supply.

 If this is not followed by a sharp drop in interest rates, there is no reason to panic.
 Investing in P2P loans does not depend on a few days.
-We would advise you to be prudent, because typically many investors react angrily and stop their investments.
-At the latest then there will be enough left for you.
+We would advise you to be prudent because typically many investors react angrily and stop their investments.
+At least then there will be enough left for you.

 How often should I check my Auto Invest portfolio?